We just reached 30,000 articles on this wiki! 🥳

 Freeze Frame

-The Japanese and Korean version of Freeze Frame have shape symbols representing how well the player took the photo.
+The Japanese and Korean versions of Freeze Frame have shape symbols representing how well the player took the photo.
 In the American and European versions, the shapes were replaced with thumb gestures in different positions.

 Interestingly enough, only the European version of Rhythm Heaven had the thumb gestures instead of the shapes.

-Japanese/Korean Version American/European Version
+Japanese/Korean American/European

 RHM Japanese Freeze Good.png RHM American Freeze Good.png